February 1922

 Abbott (2000), pg 275; Ó Ruairc (2009), pg 291; Abbott (2019), pg 352

 British and Irish representatives meet in London again to discuss procedural matters.
-They agree that the Westminster Irish Free State Agreement Bill would legalise the Treaty and transfer of powers to the Provisional Government who would authorise an election to a Provisional Parliament which would enact a constitution.
+They agree that Westminster’s Irish Free State Agreement Bill would legalise the Treaty and transfer of powers to the Provisional Government who would authorise an election to a Provisional Parliament which would enact a constitution.
 The British would confirm the constitution as the final ratification of the Treaty.
-Only then would Northern Ireland be allowed to exclude itself.
+Only then would the ‘Ulster Month’ commence and the Northern Ireland would have to decide if it wanted to exclude itself.

-Catholic barman, Thomas Gray, is shot in the back as he serves in O’Boyle’s pub in Belfast and dies the following day.
+A Catholic barman, Thomas Gray, is shot in the back by loyalists as he serves in O’Boyle’s pub in central Belfast and dies the following day.
+Parkinson says that Gray “had links with paramilitary organisations” and was given a paramilitary funeral.

 British Army evacuate Kilkenny Military Barracks.
 It is taken over by the IRA.